imgix/imgix-statamic/README.md

 <a name="installation"></a>
 ## Installation

 1. Copy `site/addons/imgix` into your Statamic installation's `site/addons` folder.
+Source can be downloaded from the [Statamic Marketplace](https://statamic.com/marketplace/addons/imgix-statamic).
 2. Copy `site/settings/addons/imgix.yaml` into your Statamic installation's `site/settings/addons` folder.
 3. Configure `imgix.yaml`:
     * `source` (Required): The imgix source domain to grab images from.